pschaus/book_lepl1402/source/part1.rst

 Comparison and logical operators
 --------------------------------

-The if statement requires a boolean expression, i.e., an expression that evaluates to :code:`true` or :code:`false`.
+The :code:`if` statement requires a boolean expression, i.e., an expression that evaluates to :code:`true` or :code:`false`.
 There are several operators for boolean values that are quite similar to the ones you know from Python.

 .. code-block:: java